Overexposed (album): Background

 In September 2010, the band released their third studio album, Hands All Over.
 While preparing the album, the band received a phone call from Robert John "Mutt" Lange, who had heard the band was beginning to write a new record, and expressed an interest in producing it.
-The album received generally favorable reviews from music critics and debuted at number two on the US Billboard 200 chart.
-However, the album experienced moderate success in overall sales; regarding that, the band guitarist James Valentine expressed some frustration and said that a new album may be coming sooner than was originally planned.
+The album received generally favorable reviews from music critics and debuted at number 2 on the US Billboard 200 chart.
+However, the album experienced moderate success in overall sales; regarding that, Maroon 5's guitarist James Valentine expressed some frustration and said that a new album may be coming sooner than was originally planned.
 Valentine further commented:

 "It would be nice to start working on another record next year".
 "I think with the last two records, it's been a little bit unbalanced, in that we had so much success and there was so much of the world to cover that our studio/road balance was a little off...
 In a perfect world we'd tour for six months and maybe record for six months, but that's not the way it works.
 But the whole point is to make more music, and if anything you can spend too much time out there."